zimolzak/CleanoPheno/src/colon-red-flag-criteria.md

 # Expected follow-up criteria

-Exclude patients with any of the following.
+Exclude patients with any of the following:

 13. Completed gastroenterology visit[^32]
 **within 60 days after** test result date